hmccode/hmccode.github.io/_posts/2017-03-31-introducing-hmc-engage.md

 #### Memberships

-The `memberships` data access point provides an extreme flexibility in managing the program memberships., It provides advanced features such as:
+The `memberships` data access point provides an extreme flexibility in managing the program memberships.
+It provides advanced features such as:

 1. Search using flexible facets
 2. Filter, sort and view the memberships